Virginia202/Week2Ip/README.md

 # Project Name
 {Ghanian Names}
 ## Description
-{This project is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their (Akan) Ghanian Name.}
+This project is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their (Akan) Ghanian Name.
-##Author's information
+## Author's information
 ### Name:
 Virginia Wairimu
 ### Occupation: